Plummer Street

 Andrew Plummer was born in 1812 in Dalkieth, Scotland.
 He came to Australia in 1853 and established a medical practice in Bay Street having qualified in medicine at Edinburgh University.

-He quickly became involved in community affairs and was elected chairman of the committee advocating for local government for Sandridge.
+He soon became involved in community affairs and was elected chairman of the committee advocating for local government for Sandridge.
 When Sandridge became part of Macarthur Ward of the City of Melbourne in 1857 he was elected as a councillor.

 In July 1860, Sandridge was proclaimed a municipality and Dr Plummer was appointed the Returning Officer for the first selection despite also being one of the candidates.
 He was duly elected to Council with the fourth highest number of votes.
 He served as Chairman and then Mayor of Sandridge between 1862-1865.